jamaljsr/polar-mcp/README.md

 ### Option 1: Using npx (Recommended)

 No installation needed!
-Add this configuration to your MCP client.
+Add the below configuration to your MCP client.

 ### Option 2: Global Installation